ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 Pooling has **no parameters to learn**.
 It is a **fixed function** that the neural network applies to the input layers.

+##### A concern with respsct to pooling

+Max-pooling layers can result in the loss of accurate spacial information.

 ## Why are convolutions used?

 If we were to work with an image of dimensions $$32 \times 32 \times 3$$ implementing $$6$$ filters on it, this would give us a $$28 \times 28 \times 6$$ output.